Why First Steps Fertility & Women’s Health

 Who benefits from lower tech?

 People with irregular cycles, mild male factor, unexplained infertility, LGBTQ+ family building, or single parents by choice often start here.
-Lower tech care also supports patients who want a gentler first step or who are preparing for IVF.
+Lower-tech care also supports patients who want a gentler first step or who are preparing for IVF.

 Will this work for me?